 - Monitor your weight and lung function

-- Monitor blood tests and let us
+- Monitor blood tests

 - Submit your sputum sample

 - We need to get to know you, especially when you are new to the team – and let you get to know us.
 We’re going to spend a long time together!

 - Discuss how you are fitting your treatments into your life

 - Make sure you don’t need a course of antibiotics